leandrojpveloso/Adm_data_project-03-Portal-transparencia/README.md

 This data project aims to clean the tender data from Brazil's federal public expenses, which can be found on the public [Transparency Portal](https://portaldatransparencia.gov.br/download-de-dados) (known as "Portal da transparência" in Portuguese).
 In Brazil, federal government purchases are managed through the SIASG system (short for "Sistema Integrado de Administração e Serviços Gerais" in Portuguese).
 The Transparency Portal provides access to a rich set of data information from SIASG, including the universe of the bidding process and contracts.

-This data work was made in R. It downloads the monthly compress data Transparency Portal and them clean it the data separating it in 5 dataset level which is harmonized names and adjusts formats, avoiding any major filter to keep the original major structure.
-The main output of this data project are the following data sets:
+This data project was conducted using the R programming language.
+It downloads monthly compressed data from the Transparency Portal and cleans the data by dividing it into five distinct datasets with standardized names and adjusted formats.
+The main outputs of this data project are the following datasets:

 *  **01-tender-YYYY** - It is a yealy data on tender process level.
 Where we have overall information about the bidding process such as tender method, total amount, bidding, buyer and dates of open and results.
 *  **02-tender-item-YYYY** -  For each tender process we have a set of lots (items) that compose this tender.
 This data has information of each item, your description, quantity pruchase, estimated value, and finally the winner information.